 - + Adams Street will be upgraded to a local distributor and a new connection will be provided to Mundijong Road to improve north-south links; - + Evelyn Street upgraded to local distributor to provide an east-west connection between Richardson Street and Keirnan Street.
-This will provide a defined connection between Adams Street and South Western Highway through the Mundijong Town Centre; - + New east-west local distributor road will be provided between Taylor Road and South Western Highway connecting to the Whitby District Centre: - + New north-south local distributor road (west of South Western Highway) to provide connections between Mundijong Road and the new east-west local distributor; - + New north-south local distributor between Bishop Road and Mundijong Road through the Mundijong Industrial Precinct: - + New north-south local distributor to provide eventual extension and connection to Orton Road.
-Facilitating better connectivity into the Mundijong District Structure Plan area - + New grade separated intersections on Tonkin Highway at Bishop Road and Mundijong Road; - + Grade separated rail between Mundijong Road and Richardson Street to facilitate better east-west links for vehicles and pedestrians; - + Grade separated rail crossing at the new east-west distributor road; - + Soldiers Road & Town Centre Distributor Road grade separation constructed as one project, with road bridge structures over the single rail line; and - + Upgrading the Mundijong / Watkins Road existing rail crossing with a future crossing at Galvin Street with grade separation achieved by a rail bridge over the two road crossings.
+This will provide a defined connection between Adams Street and South Western Highway through the Mundijong Town Centre; - + New east-west local distributor road will be provided between Taylor Road and South Western Highway connecting to the Whitby District Centre; - + New north-south local distributor road (west of South Western Highway) to provide connections between Mundijong Road and the new east-west local distributor; - + New north-south local distributor between Bishop Road and Mundijong Road through the Mundijong Industrial Precinct and; - + New north-south local distributor to provide eventual extension and connection to Orton Road.
+Facilitating better connectivity into the Mundijong District Structure Plan area.